Skip to main content

 Introduction

-The "Leds and Button Sample" cycles through multiple LED colors, one color at a time, on each press of the button.
-The LEDs and button are initialized using information directly from the board's device tree.
+The LEDs and Button sample cycles through multiple LED colors on each press of the button using the on-board RGB LED.
+The LEDs and button are initialized using information from the board's device tree.
 This sample is compatible with the following boards:

 Project configuration